Microsoft Defender for Endpoint series – Onboard Defender for Endpoint – Part3

 |Windows Server 2022||Build-in||None|

-For Windows Server 2019+ and Windows 10 1607+, the EDR sensor is built-in and required only the Defender for Endpoint onboarding script deployed.
+For Windows Server 2019+ and Windows 10 1607+, the EDR sensor is built-in and requires only the Defender for Endpoint onboarding script deployed and configured prerequisites.

 Where to download onboarding files?